MicrosoftDocs/sdk-api/sdk-api-src/content/shellhandwriting/nf-shellhandwriting-itfdetermineproximatehandwritingtargetargs-getpointertargetinfo.md

 The proximate target screen coordinates of the pointer input.

-This value is based on the dots-per-inch (DPI) awareness of the current thread associated with the TSF thread manager object.
+This value is based on the dots-per-inch (DPI) awareness of the current thread associated with the Text Services Framework (TSF) thread manager object.

 ### -param distanceThreshold [out, optional]

-The distance (vertical and horizontal) in pixels from the *targetScreenPoint* that handwriting is enabled for a valid edit control.
+The distance (vertical and horizontal) in pixels from a valid edit control for which the *targetScreenPoint* enables handwriting functionality.

 This value is based on the dots-per-inch (DPI) awareness of the current thread associated with the TSF thread manager object.